 - Turn over the chicken and add the mushrooms and onion around the chicken pieces.

-- Stir the mushrooms.
+- Stir the sliced mushrooms.

 - Add the Marsala wine, cover the pan, and simmer for about 10 minutes, or until the chicken is cooked through.